Kgo890/retail-sales-etl-pipeline/README.md

 The dataset is historical, so using the current date to calculate customer inactivity would incorrectly classify most customers as inactive.

-Instead, I used the **maximum transaction date in the dataset as the analysis snapshot date**.
+Instead, I used the maximum transaction date in the dataset (December 9, 2011) as the analysis snapshot date.

 For each customer: